aws-samples/aws-modernization-with-multicloud-defense/README.md

-## MODERNIZE MULTI-ACCOUNT NETWORK SECURITY WITH VALTIX
+## MODERNIZE MULTI-ACCOUNT NETWORK SECURITY WITH Cisco Multicloud Defense

-This is the github repository for AWS workshop presented by Valtix.
+This is the github repository for AWS workshop presented by Cisco Multicloud Defense.
 To view the workshop, please visit AWS workshop page.

 ## Security